Commercial Litigation Specialties

 - breaches of statutory duties imposed on responsible entities of managed investment schemes (MIS).

 In addition, we commonly provide advice in relation to company administration, receivership and liquidation, including service of statutory demands and winding up applications for insolvency.
-Further information in relation to the insolvency services we provide can be found here.
+Find further information in relation to the insolvency services we provide here.

 Solomon Brothers has substantial experience representing clients in complex claims arising from breaches of contract and claims for equitable relief.
 This includes seeking specific performance, injunctions, damages or compensation for losses, and other appropriate remedies.